attilabogar/avb-aur-builder/README.md

 The setup of specific repositories, such as `multilib` is your responsibility.
-The docker image built upon [archlinux/base](https://github.com/archlinux/archlinux-docker) - you can check my patches I use for archlinux and archlinuxarm in the `contrib/` directory.
+The docker image built upon [archlinux/base](https://github.com/archlinux/archlinux-docker) - you can check my patches I use for archlinux and archlinuxarm under the `contrib/` directory.

 # Structure